-The main synoptic systems that produce thunderstorms over the eastern Mediterranean are Red Sea Trough (RST), Red Sea Trough that closed a low over the sea (RST-CL) and Fall Cyprus Low (FCL) during fall, and Cyprus Low during the winter (WCL).
-This study presents the statistical properties of lightning strokes over the Eastern Mediterranean (spatial and temporal distribution, diurnal cycle, fraction of positive strokes and distribution of peak currents) as a function of season and synoptic condition, i.e.: synoptic systems.
+The main synoptic systems that produce thunderstorms over the eastern Mediterranean are Red Sea Trough (RST), Red Sea Trough that closed a low over the sea (RST-CL) and Cyprus Low (FCL), all three during fall, and Cyprus Low during the winter (WCL).
+This study presents the statistical properties of lightning strokes over the eastern Mediterranean (spatial and temporal distribution, diurnal cycle, fraction of positive strokes and distribution of peak currents) as a function of season and synoptic condition, i.e., synoptic systems.
 These lightning properties are directly related to the thermodynamic conditions prevailing during each system (Ziv et al., 2009).

-During RST conditions the thunderclouds are located higher in the atmosphere (the level of the 0 °C isotherm is $3.7 \pm 0.5$ km) and the atmosphere is very unstable (mean 0.105 means of 515 + 0.15 H ${2}^{-1}$ ).
-The second of maintain factors are also at the second s

-- CAPE value of 515±615Jkg-1).
-The source of moisture for these clouds is in midtroposphere transport from Africa (Kahana et al., 2002).
-The mean number of ground strokes per day is ~ 80 % lower compared to RST-CL days, even though the difference in the CAPE values is minor between those two types of synoptic systems.
-A possible reason for this difference can be the higher location of the thunderclouds in RST events - that can suggest higher production of IC flashes that are not detected by the ILLS.
+During RST conditions the source of moisture is in midtroposphere transport from Africa (Kahana et al., 2002).
+The thunderclouds are located higher in the atmosphere (the level of the 0 °C isotherm is 3.7 ± 0.5 km) and the atmosphere is very unstable (mean CAPE value of $445 \pm 124 \, \text{J kg}^{-1}$).
+The mean number of ground strokes per day is about 15 times lower compared to RST-CL days, while the difference in the CAPE values is minor between those two types of synoptic systems.
+A possible reason for this difference could be the higher location of the thunderclouds in RST events that could suggest a higher production of IC flashes that are not detected by the ILLS.
 This assumption is in agreement with Yair et al. (1998) who reported a maximum in the IC to CG ratio in the fall.
-Under RST conditions the strokes are distributed mostly over the sea or over land, east and south of Israel but less over the central and northern parts.
+Under RST conditions, the strokes are distributed mostly over the sea or over land, east and south of Israel but less over the central and northern parts.
 The main peak of activity is in late afternoon and in the middle of the night.
-However, - there is some uncertainty with these results due to the small dataset measured for this synoptic system.
-The low fraction of positive strokes $(2.5 \pm 0.8 \%)$ is correlated with the higher location of the mixed-phase part of the thunderclouds in the atmosphere, that leads to a larger distance between the upper positive charge center in the thundercloud and the ground (Rakov and Uman, 2003). - During RST-CL events the mean CAPE values are about 17 % higher ( $621 \pm 466$ ) compared to during RST events and the average daily amount of ground strokes is about five times larger.
+However, there is some uncertainty with these results due to the small data set measured for this synoptic system.
+The low fraction of positive strokes $(2.5 \pm 0.8 \%)$ is correlated with the higher location of the mixed-phase part of the thunderclouds in the atmosphere, that leads to a larger distance between the upper positive charge center in the thundercloud and the ground (Rakov and Uman, 2006).

+During RST-CL events the mean CAPE values $(762 \pm 457 \, J \, kg^{-1})$ are the highest.
 The strokes are distributed over the sea and above the entire land area of Israel.
-There is a peak in the thunderstorms electrical activity during early morning hours, correlated with the time of maximal convergence over the sea between - the synoptic west wind and the easterly land breeze (Heiblum et al., 2011).
-Although the wind shear is comparable to what is found for WCL conditions, the average fraction of positive strokes in RST-CL is only $3 \pm 0.5$ %, similar to the RST case.
-This can be explained by the large vertical separation between cloud base and the surface, which inhibits discharge from the upper positive charge center.
+There is a peak in thunderstorm electrical activity during early morning hours, correlated with the time of maximal convergence over the sea between the synoptic west wind and the easterly land breeze (Heiblum et al., 2011).

 Another type of synoptic system that appears in the fall months is the FCL.
 This synoptic system is similar to the WCL system as evident from the position of the low pressure in the surface maps.
-The difference between the two seasons is in the thermodynamic conditions driving significant differences in the properties of thunderclouds and their lightning strokes production.
+The difference between the two seasons is in the thermodynamic conditions, driving major differences in the properties of thunderclouds and production of their lightning strokes.

-During FCL the 0°C isotherm is located about one km higher in the atmosphere compared to its location in WCL days.
-The CAPE is about three times higher in FCL events and the mean number of strokes per day is about two times larger.
+During FCL the 0 °C isotherm is located at 3.1 ± 0.6 km, about 1 km higher in the atmosphere than its location in WCL days.
+The CAPE, 422 ± 369 J kg-1, is about 3 times higher in FCL events and the mean number of strokes per day (117) is about 2.5 times larger.
 The geographic center of the electrical activity is over the sea during both systems.
-The diurnal cycle of FCL presents a peak in late morning times while during WCL there is no significant peak, likely due to the arbitrary temporal passage of the cold fronts which is the major driver of the electrical activity.
+The diurnal cycle of FCL presents a peak in late morning times, while during WCL there is no major peak, likely due to the arbitrary temporal passage of the cold fronts which is the major driver of the electrical activity.